ypid/FreeRDP-wiki/Plugins.md

 # Plugins usage

 All plugins can be used by adding parameter `--plugin <plugin name>` in command line.
 But some plugins have extra parameters (sub-plugins).
-A plugin may have one or more parameters.
+A plugin may have one or more parameters followed by its extra parameters.

-Note that for each plugin additional parameters start with '--data' and have to be trailed for each plugin with '--' to mark the end of additional parameters.
+Note: Extra parameters are triggered with '--data' and must be trailed for each plugin with '--' to mark the end of extra parameters for a particular plugin.

-E.g.: xfreerdp --plugin rdpsnd --data alsa latency:50 -- --plugin drdynvc --data tsmf audin -- serveradress
+E.g.: `xfreerdp --plugin rdpsnd --data alsa latency:50 -- --plugin drdynvc --data tsmf audin -- serveradress`

 ## cliprdr